2022Brian O’Connell (BOC) Scholarship Programme call is now open24/07/2022

 - Arrange the local SANORD 3 MT competition at your university

 - Submit the winning presentation to the SANORD Central Office

 - The global SANORD competition where a panel evaluates submitted presentations and power point slides (one per student).

 First and first prize:

 - 3 minute presentation at the annual SANORD conference

-- Scholarship which covers conference participation and mentorship sessions with SANORD researcher.
+- Scholarship which covers conference fee and accommodation.

 - Did the presentation help the audience understand the research?